-The NGP stipend for 2023-2024 is \$39,200 for all students; exceptions may apply if a student receives a USC Provost fellowship or an external fellowship.
+The NGP stipend for 2024-2025 is \$41,100 for all students; exceptions may apply if a student receives an external fellowship.
 Students are responsible for implementing a personal budget based on the schedule of stipend payments.
 Contact Dawn Burke or Charly Viola for more details or with any questions.